JureCerar/tito/README.md

 ## Acknowledgments
 Special thanks to:
-- Matjaz Simončič - for beta testing and witty comments.
+- Matjaž Simončič - for beta testing and witty comments.
 - Miha Lukšič - for beta testing and name suggestion.

 ## License